charles-mutabazi/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       attribute of the :ref:`field <reference/data/field>` data operation.

 .. seealso::
-   :doc:`Reference documentation for actions <../../reference/backend/actions>`
+   :ref:`Reference documentation for window actions <reference/actions/window>`

 As promised, we'll finally get to interact with our real estate properties in the UI.
 All we need now is an action to assign to the menu item.